AliochaFilipovitch/Automatic-login-Chrome-extension/README.md

 # Automatic login with a Chrome extension
-With this tutorial you can creat a Chrome extension able to connect you automatically to a secure website.
+With this tutorial you can create a Chrome extension able to connect you automatically to a secure website.
-We will take the example of the website GitHub.
+In our example, we will sign in automatically to GitHub : https://github.com/login 1 - Coding the Chrome extension